natzar/Standard/README.md

 Summary
 ------------
 I am using this custom CRUD solution for more than 6 years in a lot of projects.

-I believe in technology independence, I don't want my clients get caught, this is why I wanted to realease it with this Git Repo under MIT License.
+After the CRUD application, came the "Front Office".
+Just a way to manage the URLS, with different languages, with a MVC structure inside the code.

 Requirements
 ------------
-Php4 >
+- Php4 >
-MySql
+- MySql
-PDO:: Support
+- PDO:: Support

 Dependencies
 ------------
-Bootstrap 3.3.2
+- Bootstrap 3.3.2
-jQuery 1.9.1
+- jQuery 1.9.1
+- jQuery UI (admin)
+- TinyMCE (admin)

-License
+License GPL-3.0
 ----------------
-Copyright (C) 2013-2015  Beto Ayesa betolopezayesa@gmail.com
+&copy; 2013-2015  Beto Ayesa
+betolopezayesa@gmail.com

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by